 5) Put the song through a “Mastering” phase

-I already have a very in-depth article on mastering and how to go about it, which you can check out at this link here, however, we’ll explore some of the key things that need to be done right now.
+I already have a very in-depth article on mastering and how to go about it, however, we’ll explore some of the key things that need to be done right now.

 a) make sure none of your instruments are clipping (going into the red) or exceeding +0.0 dB, which is the point of distortion.
 Leave lots of headroom, usually around -10dB is perfect.